-Smoked sausage is a hearty and savory main dish that’s quick and easy to prepare.
-Excellent for breakfast, lunch or dinner.
+Smoked Sausage is a savory main dish that’s fairly easy to make.

-Smoked sausage is available in beef and chicken, pork, and turkey.
+Smoked sausage is available in beef or a combination of chicken, pork, and turkey.

 Using a knife, I slice the casing side of the sausage to help water penetrate while cooking.
 The even distribution throughout the meat gets rid of sodium.